 The box containing the auxiliary interphone equipment AN/VIA-1 has been opened, showing the location of the hand set and interphone control box.
 The hand set was connected to a 40' (12m) cable on a take-up reel which allowed infantry to communicate with the tank.
 A control box C-664/VIA-1 was mounted on the turret interior wall near the loader, and this was equipped with a light that flashed when the hand set switch was pressed.
 Similarly, the loader's control box had a switch that flashed the indicator light on the external box on the tank rear so that the loader could also signal following troops.
 The control box C-655/VIA-1 featured volume control knobs, jacks for an auxiliary hand set or head set and microphone, and telephone binding jacks.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)

-The proximity of the travel lock to the engine exhaust is well illustrated here, as well as the potential effectiveness of the deflectors.
-The armored cover in the foreground protected the engine oil filler.
+The proximity of the travel lock to the engine exhaust is well illustrated in these views, as well as the potential effectiveness of the deflectors.
+The armored cover in the foreground of the left image protected the engine oil filler.
+In the right image, a fuel filler cover is visible in the lower right; another filler was on the opposite side of the hull.

 The interior arrangement of the tank can be seen in this sketch.
 The coaxial machine gun seen in this early vehicle is a .50 caliber weapon; T48 pilots were armed with a .50 caliber machine gun on the left of the gun mount and a .30 caliber machine gun on the right of the gun mount.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)